 Built in 1825, this neoclassical, loyalist style building expanded several times.
-Its orange roof and unique popula have become the focal point of L'Orignal, now apart of the township of Champlain.
+Its orange roof and unique have coupola become the focal point of L'Orignal, now apart of the Township of Champlain.

 Open to the public since 2007, this historical site now under the Ontario Heritage Act invites you to soak in the atmosphere of what used to be prison life in L’Orignal.

 In 1823, discussions were held in order to build a court and a prison at L’Orignal for the Ottawa District.
 Jacob Marston, a prominent local citizen, offered two acres of land to erect such a building.
 In 1825, a beautiful stone construction designed in the Neo-Loyalist style was inaugurated.
 This building was added to a number times, one being the West wing in 1850 and another the East wing in 1862.
 The administrative offices of the United Counties of Prescott-Russell were added in 1962.
 Even though the oldest prison in Ontario was decommissioned in 1998, the second story was taken over by the Court.
 Topped by a distinctive orange roof and a remarkable dome or cupola, this unique building remains the most significant in L’Orignal, which is now part of the Township of Champlain.

 The importance of this heritage building reaches far beyond the territory of the United Counties of Prescott-Russell.
 Indeed, this is the oldest judiciary building still in operation in Ontario and one of the few existing buildings used as government offices before the enactment of the Municipal Act of 1849.
 This building stands as a witness to every step in the development of the regional government and in the evolution of the judiciary system in Ontario since 1825, thus spanning nearly two centuries